 What is Wet Cappuccino?

-The wet cappuccino is the traditional cappuccino which contains more steamed than frothed milk.
-This is the traditional cappuccino that you’re likely to order and drink at your favorite café.
-It has a silky creamy texture that appeals to most people.
+The wet cappuccino is the traditional cappuccino that contains more steamed than frothed and foamed milk (Can You Froth Half-and-Half?
+Can it be steamed?).
+This is the classic cappuccino that you’re likely to order and drink at your favorite café.
+This standard cappuccino has a silky creamy texture that appeals to most people.

-If you’re not a big fan of the extra bitter taste, the wet cappuccino will work for you as the milk makes the taste silkier and less bitter.
+If you’re not a big fan of the extra bitter taste, the wet cappuccino (Frappuccino vs Cappuccino – What are the differences?) will work for you as the milk makes the taste silkier and less bitter.
 If you tell your barista that you would like a wet cappuccino, you’re basically telling them that you want more milk and less foam.

 What Does it Mean to Have a Dry Cappuccino?
 How Do You Make it?

 As you expected, a dry cappuccino is the opposite of a wet one.
-In this cappuccino, you will have less steamed and more frothed milk or foam.
+In a dry cappuccino, you will have less steamed milk and more frothed milk or foam.
 The size of the beverage stays the same as the terminology focuses on the composition of the drink.

-People who order dry cappuccinos typically add frothed milk or microfoam to form air bubbles, instead of it being steamed.
+People who order dry cappuccinos typically add frothed milk or microfoam to form air bubbles, instead of it being steamed milk.
 Microfoam has smaller air bubbles than frothed milk.